How do I replace my hacked WordPress site?

 If you are a DreamPress customer and believe your site may be hacked, please contact support.

-Changing your WordPress theme
+Change your WordPress theme

 Log in to your WordPress dashboard at example.com/wp-admin and navigate to Appearance > Themes to change your theme to the current default theme.

-Changing your passwords
+Change your passwords

-Make sure you update your wp-config.php file after changing the database password.
+Change both your FTP user password and your database user password, and make sure you update your wp-config.php file after changing the database password.

-Renaming the WordPress directory
+Rename the WordPress directory

-1. Log into the web server via FTP.
+1. Log in to the web server via FTP.

-2. Navigate into your website directory.
+2. Navigate in to your website directory.
 If you’re in the correct directory, you’ll see a list of files and directories beginning with wp-.
 It’s also possible you installed WordPress in a subdirectory such as /blog.

 3. Rename the directory to something like example.com_HACKED.
 If it’s in a subdirectory, rename it to example.com/blog_HACKED.